-- Make sure all application materials are submitted online CSU Mentor (step 2), paper transcripts are postmarked to HSU (Step 3), and emailed to the Anthropology Department (Step 4) by the deadline (preferably sooner, as applications may close before that date).
+- Make sure all application materials are submitted online through CSU Mentor (Step 2), transcripts are postmarked to HSU (Step 3), and supplemental materials are emailed to Graduate Admissions (Step 4) by the deadline (earlier is better).
 Be sure your letter writers submit their letters of recommendation by the deadline.
 It is also a good idea to also email the graduate coordinator (email@example.com) when your application is complete.

-- If you plan to apply (or submit any last materials) close to the application deadline, it is advisable to email the Graduate Coordinator (email@example.com) so that we will be expecting your materials.
+- If you plan to apply (or submit any last materials) close to the application deadline, it is advisable to email the graduate coordinator so that we will be expecting your materials.

 - Once you submit your CSUMentor application, you should receive a paper letter in the mail that acknowledges your application and provides instructions on how to log in to the HSU Student Center.
 Once you have log-in access, you can find the log in link at the top of the HSU homepage.
 Once you log in, you can navigate to the Student Center where you will be able to see a list of any outstanding application materials you might need.
 Be sure to promptly complete any items on the “To Do” list.
 Please contact Graduate Studies if you have questions about this material, or if you do not receive your log in information.

-- For applicants that applied by the priority deadline of February 15, admissions decisions will be made by March 1 and relayed to applicants via email and then via paper mail.
+- For applicants that applied by the priority deadline of February 1, admissions decisions will be made by approximately March 1 and relayed to applicants via email and then via paper mail.

 - For applicants that apply on a rolling basis between February 1 – April 1, preliminary decisions will generally be made within 2 weeks of all materials being received, with final decisions by April.
-Letters of recommendation and other materials not received by the application deadline may not be considered – please contact the Graduate Coordinator (firstname.lastname@example.org) if you are expecting letters of recommendation after the application deadline.
+Letters of recommendation and other materials not received by the application deadline may not be considered – please contact the Graduate Coordinator (firstname.lastname@example.org) if you are expecting late letters of recommendation.

 - If you are offered admission and all application materials are received, you will receive a paper letter in the mail with an official offer of admission as well as information on how to complete other pre-term requirements.
 Around this time you will also be able to log in to the Student Center and officially accept admissions.